psy-ex/metrics/README.md

 This command reads `codec1_results.csv` and `codec2_results.csv`, generating separate plots (one for each metric: SSIMULACRA2, Butteraugli, and XPSNR) as WebP images.

+It will also print BD-rate statistics for each metric, comparing the two results from the CSV files.

 ## License